techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Documentation/4_Param_Var_Express.md

 Parameters and Variables are two Bicep features that can make your templates flexible and reusable.

 - A parameter lets you bring in values from outside the template file.
-For example, if someone is manually deploying the template by using the Azure CLI or Azure PowerShell, they'll be asked to provide values for each parameter.
+With parameters, you can provide information to a Bicep template at deployment time.
+You can make a Bicep template flexible and reusable by declaring parameters within your template.

 It's usually a good idea to use parameters for things that will change between each deployment, like: